Rule by Virus – Against a backdrop of multiple conspiracy theories, the Coronavirus spreads inexorably.

 The matter is however reasonably straightforward if we take a moment to reflect.
 As the Qur’an asserts:

-Corruption has appeared in both land and sea because of what people’s own hands have brought about so that they may taste something of what they have done so that hopefully they will turn back [Qur’an 30:41]
+Corruption has appeared in land and sea caused by the hands of people so that they may taste the consequences of their actions and turn back

 There cannot be much dissent as we proclaim that we are living in the midst of the “greatest civilisation ever contrived by man”.
 However, the price of “progress” has been achieved at the cost of a ravaged planet whose fragility and sensitivity becomes ever more apparent.
 Our imagined mastery of the Earth is proving to be illusory.
 The House of Cards we have built for ourselves is wobbling and it takes a microbe to level down the rich to the experiences of the poor.

-On the plus side, the Corona Virus lockdown is stimulating neighbourliness; the sense of community grows stronger.
-The natural world is now taking a much-needed breather.
-Fish are returning to the canals of Venice and the rivers in India; wildlife explores empty urban spaces; we experience a huge reduction in carbon dioxide emissions; city dwellers breathe clean air once again.
+On the plus side the Corona Virus lockdown is stimulating neighbourliness; the sense of community grows stronger.
+The natural world is now taking a much needed breather.
+Fish are returning to the canals of Venice and the rivers in India; wildlife explore empty urban spaces; we experience a huge reduction in carbon dioxide emissions; city dwellers breath clean air once again.

-Fazlun Khalid is the founder of the UK based Islamic Foundation for Ecology and Environmental Sciences.
-He is a member of the United Nations Environment Programme Interfaith Advisory Council.
+Fazlun Khalid is a member of the United Nations Environment Programme Interfaith Advisory Council.
+He is the founder of the UK based Islamic Foundation for Ecology and Environmental Sciences.